Linux LVM | Brief description on few common day to day concepts

 To create LVM, there are certain steps.
 Unlike RAID, it does not require same sized disk.

-It takes few physical volumes and make a volume groups out of it and then creates LVM from that volume group.
+It takes few physical volumes and makes a volume group out of it and then creates LVM from that volume group.

 Physical Volumes (eg: /dev/sdb1, /dev/sdc1 etc) —-> Volume Group —-> LVM